 - Got an ice cream for my girlfriend (Best trade I ever made!)

-While we waited for our order, I watched them from my stool at the counter in the huge gold framed mirror banter and joke.
+While we waited for our order, I watched them banter and joke from my stool at the counter in the huge gold framed mirror.
 The sights and smells were divine!
-I don’t remember what flavor I had.
+I don’t remember what flavor ice cream I ate.
 All I know is I felt very happy and safe.
 Thinking about and sharing memories of dad with my residents would be a bonus to an already great day.

-And finally, ask residents to share their memories of making ice cream, going to a birthday party, having ice cream on a date, eating ice cream at a reunion or on vacation, etc. Allow time for them to put thoughts into words and encourage all who wish to share to do so.
+And finally, I’d ask residents to share their memories of making ice cream, going to a birthday party, having ice cream on a date, eating ice cream at a reunion or on vacation, etc. And allow time for them to put thoughts into words and encourage all who wish to share to do so.

 Your activity will always be better when visual and sensory aids are added.
 Often individuals with dementia do not easily remember or recognize a word, phrase or idea without an object or photo to look at and hold.